 Many Huskies stay in WA but Huskies are sprinkled throughout the nation and world.

 Survey respondents who indicated they were employed were asked whether their position was career-related (part of, or a step towards, a career goal or plan).
+We stopped asking this when we moved to a new survey platform in 2022.

 Graduates who choose to pursue additional education do so at many different schools across the nation, though many choose to stay at UW.